 Donor Recognition Wall

 Investing in a donor recognition wall is a perfect and modern donor appreciation event theme.
-Just like newsletters and social media shoutouts, displaying your donors’ names on a donor recognition wall publicly acknowledges their gifts, but in a more dynamic and profound way.
+Just like newsletters and social media shoutouts, displaying your donors’ names on a donor recognition wall publicly acknowledges their gifts, but more dynamically and profoundly.

 Donor recognition walls are catapulting in popularity because utilizing digital displays gives your organization a variety of options when it comes to donor recognition.
 In addition to listing the names of donors, your donor recognition wall can also share donor stories, explain the significance of your campaign, and show the progress of the campaign using a campaign thermometer – all on one display!

 In addition to recognizing your donors, two other key benefits of investing in a donor recognition wall are enticing new donors and increasing the number of donations.
-When someone recognizes the way in which you acknowledge and value your donors, that persuades them to seriously consider giving to your organization and supporting your mission.
+When someone recognizes how you acknowledge and value your donors, that persuades them to seriously consider giving to your organization and supporting your mission.

 OmniAlly offers you digital signage solutions that can easily be reconfigured each year and allow for expanded highlights such as donor profiles and much more.